 You can use a different type of technologies to assemble the electronic components on a PCB.
 The main methods include Thru-Hole Technology (THT), Surface Mount Technology (SMT) and Mixed technology.

-We will discuss the main differences and the process of PCB assembly for each method.
+We will discuss the main differences and the process of SMT).
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly for each method.

 Through-Hole Technology (THT)